DILCISBoard/E-ARK-AIP/index.md

 (also, the XML ID data type does not permit IDs that start with a number, so a prefix solves this issue).

-We recommend to use as a prefix an internationally recognized standard identifier for the institution from which the SIP originates.
+We recommend using an internationally recognized standard identifier for the institution from which the SIP originates as a prefix.
 This may lead to problems with smaller institutions, which do not have any such internationally recognized standard identifier.
 We propose in that case, to start the prefix with the internationally recognized standard identifier of the institution, where the